 COVERING LONDON AND PARTS OF ESSEX, MIDDLESEX, HERTFORDSHIRE & KENT

-Photos are authentic and are of real works carried out by Good Wood Flooring or of materials.
-Copyright ©2018.
+Photos are authentic and are of real works carried out by D G Goodrum or S D Goodrum or are of materials.
+Copyright ©2019.
 All rights reserved

 Good Wood Flooring is the website of D G Goodrum & S D Goodrum

 Laminate flooring is extremely hard wearing and is scratch and water resistant, ideal for high traffic areas.
 Laid as a floating floor via a click system there is no need for adhesives.
 It has a High Density Fibre (HDF) core board with a photographic image on top, which is coated with a tough melamine wear layer.

 Solid wood Flooring is typically laid via a method referred to as secret nailing, which secures the floor to the existing floor boards using nails.
 Solid wood floors are not suitable for concrete sub-floors.
 An advantage of Solid wood is it can be sanded many times and is available in a variety of finishes such as lacquered, oiled and brushed and oiled.

 Engineered Wood offers the appearance of a solid wood without the need for nailing or gluing and is ideal for areas where solid wood is not recommended such as on a concrete sub-floor.
 Available in tongue and groove glue system and click system, both of which are laid as a floating floor.
 It consists of layered tiers of real wood pressed together, with a veneer finish top ranging from 0.5 to 6mm and is available in a lacquered or oiled finish, which can be sanded.